-Staff reported great concern to Dr. Schrage that Mr. Parker and Mr. Massaro were using CSCE positions to promote private groups and unvetted and potentially unhinged individuals seeking to fight in Ukraine, taking extreme political positions, or linked to human rights abuses.
-It was later learned that, while Mr. Parker overseeing CSCE prior to Dr. Schrage’s arrival, attempted President Trump assassin Ryan Routh had told the New York Times he was in Washington to meet “for two hours” with CSCE officials.
+Staff reported great concern to Dr. Schrage that Mr. Parker and Mr. Massaro were using their CSCE positions to promote private groups and unvetted individuals seeking to fight in Ukraine, taking extreme political positions, or linked to human rights abuses.
+It was later learned that, while Mr. Parker overseeing CSCE prior to Dr. Schrage’s arrival, attempted President Trump assassin Ryan Routh told the New York Times that he was in Washington, D.C., to meet “for two hours” with CSCE officials.
 The CSCE has not responded to requests for comments on this claimed meeting, and one Commissioner stated that his staff was told the CSCE had not found an official record of the meeting.
-Yet meetings with other groups flagged by staff were later confirmed, as well as CSCE (before and after Dr. Schrage’s tenure) hosting witness calling for extreme actions and using extreme rhetoric targeting President Trump and his supporters.
+Yet meetings with other groups flagged by staff were later confirmed, as well as CSCE (before and after Dr. Schrage’s tenure) hosting witnesses calling for extreme actions and using extreme rhetoric targeting President Trump and his supporters.

 To ensure CSCE remained non-partisan and not weaponized for any party’s political goals, around this same time, Dr. Schrage instituted new witness vetting reviews to ensure any partisan (against Democrats or Republican) or controversial acts by witnesses were flagged.
-Almost immediately, this included flagging attempts by Mr. Massaro and Stephanie Pendarvis (a personal office staffer to Chairman Wilson who had expressed strong views opposing Trump and his supporters) to feature as an official CSCE witness a Ukrainian national whom Mr. Massaro had invited onto his personal Youtube show where the witness pushed a conspiracy theory that conservative commentator Tucker Carlson was paid foreign operative for Putin at the same time Mr. Carlson was publicly working with the Republican Speaker of the House on high-profile investigative matters.
+Almost immediately, this included flagging attempts by Mr. Massaro and Stephanie Pendarvis, a personal office staffer to Chairman Wilson who had expressed strong views opposing Trump, to feature as an official CSCE witness a Ukrainian national whom Mr. Massaro had invited onto his personal Youtube show, where the witness pushed a conspiracy theory that conservative commentator Tucker Carlson was paid foreign operative for Putin at the same time that Mr. Carlson was publicly working with the Republican Speaker of the House on high-profile investigative matters.

 In or about May 2023, during an CSCE election observation mission in Turikye, Mr. Parker acted contrary to U.S. Ambassador guidance and in violation of election observation rules and local laws in ways that instigated an armed police incident.
 The U.S. Ambassador Jeff Flake and his top Regional Security Officer (RSO) had issued strong warnings to Mr. Parker when he insisted on traveling near the Iranian border, as that they felt this would put him and others at great risk, including two Turkish national security officials who would be forced to travel for several days away from their families following a devastating earthquake and be disenfranchised from voting in a potentially historic Turkish election in order to meet Mr. Parker’s demands.
 When Dr. Schrage approached Mr. Parker about the incident, Mr. Parker became belligerent and derided Dr. Schrage saying that he did not need to inform Dr. Schrage, Chairman Wilson, or CSCE’s Senate Commissioners of his actions due to his long CSCE tenure.
 Mr. Parker then attempted to block Dr. Schrage from an RSO briefing on CSCE security matters, where not only the concerns regarding Mr. Parker would be addressed, but also those related to a U.S. Congresswoman who was serving as an election observer and for whom Dr. Schrage was responsible.

-When Mr. Parker refused to change his observation location despite the Ambassador’s and Dr. Schrage’s requests, and the fact that the site already had enough observers scheduled, Dr. Schrage instructed Mr. Parker and all other CSCE staff to notify him and the CSCE point of contact of immediately of any issues, given the sensitivity and risks that had been flagged by the Embassy and officials overseeing the election monitoring.
+When Mr. Parker refused to change his observation location despite the Ambassador’s and Dr. Schrage’s requests, and the fact that the site already had enough observers scheduled, Dr. Schrage instructed Mr. Parker and all other CSCE staff to notify him and the CSCE point of contact of immediately of any issues given the sensitivity and risks that had been flagged by the Embassy and officials overseeing the election monitoring.
 Despite this instruction, Dr. Schrage was not informed of any significant issues during election day.